Sublimis/SteadyService/README.md

 ## About the service

 This service uses the [AccessibilityService API](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService) to retrieve interactive windows on the screen, in order to find compatible ones.
-The service then sends multiple "move window" accessibility actions to such windows, as needed, to perform the intended function.
-The data accessed during the process, using Android's AccessibilityService API, can be of personal and confidential nature (i.e. sensitive information).
-The service never collects, stores nor shares that data in any way.
+It then sends multiple "move window" accessibility actions to such windows, as needed, to perform the intended function.
+The service never collects, stores nor shares any data that can be of personal and confidential nature in any way.

 ⚡ The service has been crafted very meticulously, in order to minimize resource usage and maximize performance.